securitywithoutborders/organization/anti-harassment.md

 Security Without Borders is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
 We do not tolerate harassment of participants in any form.

 This code of conduct applies to all Security Without Borders spaces, including our mailing lists and chats, both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the RESPONSE TEAM.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Response Team.

 Some Security Without Borders spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.